rylincoln/developer.fulcrumapp.com/_expressions/reference/char.md

 permalink: /expressions/reference/char/
 ---

-## CHAR

-Convert a number into a character according to the current Unicode table.

 ### Parameters

 `number` Number (__required__) - The number of the character to look up from the current Unicode table in decimal format.